-The Smallholders Hub is one of Musim Mas’ approaches to scale up its smallholders programs by training local government agricultural officers to train and upskill independent smallholders.
+The Smallholders Hubs are one of Musim Mas’ approaches to scale up its smallholders programs by training local government agricultural officers to train and upskill independent smallholders.
 Musim Mas trains these agricultural officers in Good Agricultural Practices (GAP) and NDPE (No Deforestation, No Peat, and No Exploitation).
 Last year, Musim Mas established its first Smallholders Hub in Aceh Tamiang.

 Stakeholders at the opening ceremony of the Smallholders Hub: (From left to right) Bp.
 H. Kuatno, SP, Head of Food Crops, Horticulture, and Animal Husbandry Service, Bp.
 Suwito Uwin from Earthqualiser, Bp.
 Zulkifli from the Head of Agriculture Office – Aceh Singkil, Mr. Robert Nicholls from Musim Mas, and Bp.
 Rudman Simanjutak from Musim Mas.